brianfeister/pandoc-ebook-template/source/a-star-once-fallen.md

 the following:

 +++ {.CalloutInformation}
 *The peninsula narrows here to about 300 feet wide.
-The sound of flanking waves slowly crashing on the shore combines with the light breeze whispering*
-+++

-+++ {.CalloutInformation}
-*across your face to almost soothe the nerves that are still on edge from the sight of that ghastly demonic statue.
+The sound of flanking waves slowly crashing on the shore combines with the light breeze whispering across your face to almost soothe the nerves that are still on edge from the sight of that ghastly demonic statue.
 The breeze picks up though, at first just a strong wind and then a gale of hurricane strength.
 The squall is brief but powerful, kicking sand into the air like a child shaking a snow globe.
 For a moment, you are completely blinded, and then the wind calms.
 When you regain your sight, the landscape has transformed.
 The surface level of the sand having been disturbed,you can see the ground littered in all directions with bones.
 And they move.*
 +++

 For about 150 feet in all directions, the party is surrounded by animal